atotic/poker-simulator/README.md

 # poker-simulator

-You can

 TODO
+  - Usability
+	  - share a hand with others
+	  - default target should be marked
-  - shake to undo
+  	- shake to undo?z
+		- click on X twice to remove saved simulations (toaster shows this)
 	- better layout (iPhone curvature)
 	- how do I get a PWA app to update?
-	- installable from github pages
 	- run stats as a thread
 	- Chromium: cannot create max-content size column.
 Is this because table_layout_types.cc:InlineLayoutFromStyle is setting CellInlineConstraint::is_constrained to false?
 	- lets build and debug chromium.
 Set the breakpoint for max-content